-The practice will ensure that staff understand how to positively promote diversity and equality in their execution of work activities and by their own attitudes and behaviour.
+The organisation will ensure that staff understand how to positively promote diversity and equality in their execution of work activities and by their own attitudes and behaviour.

-Everyone must be aware that their actions influence others and therefore being positive about diversity and equality will have a positive influence in the workplace and the wider community that the practice serves.
+Everyone must be aware that their actions influence others and therefore being positive about diversity and equality will have a positive influence in the workplace and the wider community that the organisation serves.

 Promotion of diversity and equality will be a key consideration as policies, procedures, protocols and processes are developed, implemented, monitored and reviewed.
-This will ensure that they are free from any unfair discriminatory bias, particularly in the approach to employment (including such areas as recruitment and selection, promotion, pay and terms of employment, performance review and training and development).
+This will ensure that they are free from any unfair discriminatory bias, particularly in the approach to employment (including such areas as recruitment and selection, promotion, pay, benefits and terms of employment, performance review and training and development, redundancy and dismissal, and disciplinary and grievance matters).

-It is essential that decisions about all aspects of employment are based on objective criteria and that reasonable adjustments are made to the way the practice works that encourage, accommodate and facilitate diversity within the practice team.
+It is essential that decisions about all aspects of employment are based on objective criteria and that reasonable adjustments are made to the way the organisation works that encourage, accommodate and facilitate diversity within the organisation.